Last article update: September 15th, 2021 (11:00 pm)

-This manual hand pump includes an adapter for Leafield valves and an additional adapter for Halkey-Roberts valves, making it compatible to most inflatable watercrafts in the market.
+This manual hand pump includes an adapter for Leafield valves and an additional adapter for Halkey-Roberts valves, making it compatible with most inflatable watercraft on the market.

-The K-Pump K20 is a bit on the expensive side, but it is very dependable and won’t let you down.
+The K-Pump K220 is more expensive (check the price here) than the NRS Super Pump, but it is very dependable and won’t let you down.

-The AHP-1 Airhead Hand Pump, manufactured by Kwik-Tek, is a powerful manual pump that can push out 2 liters per stroke; this is four (4) times the amount of what a normal foot pump can produce.
+It is a powerful manual pump that can push out 2 liters per stroke; this is 4 times the amount of what a normal foot pump can produce.

 This model comes with 4 universal valve adapters, which makes it compatible with various types of valves.

 It is also equipped with a long hose that is 5 ft in length, so you can comfortably pump air in your inflatables at a considerable distance.

 This is an inexpensive pump, check the current price here.